 Governing Board Decision Process Every effort will be made to resolve Governing Board decisions by consensus.
 Consensus is defined as the unanimous agreement of the members.

-If a Governing Board members cannot support an emerging agreement of the group, the member is obligated to make his or her concerns known, and the rest of the group is obligated to listen with an interest in resolving them.
+If a Governing Board member cannot support an emerging agreement of the group, the member is obligated to make his or her concerns known, and the rest of the group is obligated to listen with an interest in resolving them.
 Members are expected to work to address the concerns, including asking the concerned party to clarify any underlying interests or other dynamics that could be interfering with an agreement.
 All Committee members are obligated to try to find an alternative that meets the interests of the concerned party as well as their own.

-If the Governing Board makes a good faith effort to achieve consensus but finds that it is not possible, the decision will be
+If the Governing Board makes a good faith effort to achieve consensus but finds that it is not possible, the decision will be submitted to a vote of the board and decided by a simple majority of members present, provided there is a quorum.
+Roberts Rules of Order will be used to facilitate Governing Board decision making.

-made by polling the members to select the option that is supported by the majority.

 The Governing Board will seek input from the Advisory Council and the Coalitions for Health Improvement on all major policy decisions.

-Roberts Rules of Order will be used to facilitate Governing Board decision making.